braveokafor/open-webui-helm/charts/open-webui/README.md

 Deploy [Open WebUI](https://github.com/ollama-webui/ollama-webui) on Kubernetes easily with this Helm chart.

 It enables you to run a ChatGPT-style web UI client, with a variety of open-source large language models available at [ollama.ai/library](ollama.ai/library).

-> **Note**: This uses the [Ollama](https://github.com/braveokafor/ollama-helm/) chart (subchart).
+Alternatively, you can also also run against the OpenAI API with an API Key.

 ## Source Code